fafrd/summarize/README.md

     cd ../../frontend
     npm i
-    npm run dev
+    NEXT_PUBLIC_SERVER_URL=localhost:3669 npm run dev
-    # or
-    npm run build && npm run start

-edit frontend/.env.local if you're running the frontend on a different server from the backend.

-You might also want to edit the prompt in `api/summarizer.py`.
+You can the edit the prompt in `api/summarizer.py`.